paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 **(b) Form and timing of disclosures; residential mortgage transaction requirements**

-(1) Except as otherwise provided in this part, the disclosures required under subsection (a) of this section shall be made before the credit is extended.
-Except for the disclosures required by subsection (a)(1) of this section, all disclosures required under subsection (a) of this section and any disclosure provided for in subsection (b), (c), or (d) of [section 1605 of this title](./chapter-041-consumer-credit-protection.md#section-1605) shall be conspicuously segregated from all other terms, data, or information provided in connection with a transaction, including any computations or itemization.
+(1) Except as otherwise provided in this part, the disclosures required under subsection (a) shall be made before the credit is extended.
+Except for the disclosures required by subsection (a)(1) of this section, all disclosures required under subsection (a) and any disclosure provided for in subsection (b), (c), or (d) of [section 1605 of this title](./chapter-041-consumer-credit-protection.md#section-1605) shall be conspicuously segregated from all other terms, data, or information provided in connection with a transaction, including any computations or itemization.

 (2)

   (A) Except as provided in subparagraph (G), in the case of any extension of credit that is secured by the dwelling of a consumer, which is also subject to the Real Estate Settlement Procedures Act [[12 U.S.C.
-2601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2601&num=0&edition=prelim) et seq.], good faith estimates of the disclosures required under subsection (a) of this section shall be made in accordance with regulations of the Bureau under [section 1631(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1631/c&num=0&edition=prelim) and shall be delivered or placed in the mail not later than three business days after the creditor receives the consumer’s written application, which shall be at least 7 business days before consummation of the transaction.
+2601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2601&num=0&edition=prelim) et seq.], good faith estimates of the disclosures required under subsection (a) shall be made in accordance with regulations of the Bureau under [section 1631(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1631/c&num=0&edition=prelim) and shall be delivered or placed in the mail not later than three business days after the creditor receives the consumer’s written application, which shall be at least 7 business days before consummation of the transaction.

   (B) In the case of an extension of credit that is secured by the dwelling of a consumer, the disclosures provided under subparagraph (A),11 So in original.
 The comma probably should not appear. shall be in addition to the other disclosures required by subsection (a), and shall—